jcperkins12/xdress/notes_JCPerkins.md

     4. `cd build`
     5. If you are using Visual Studio 2017:
         ```
-        cmake -DLLVM_ENABLE_PROJECTS=clang -G "Visual Studio 15 2017" -A x64 -Thost=x64 ..\llvm -Thost=x64
+        cmake -DLLVM_ENABLE_PROJECTS=clang -G "Visual Studio 15 2017" -A x64 -Thost=x64 ..\llvm
         ```
-        is required, since the 32-bit linker will run out of memory.
+        -Thost=x64 is required, since the 32-bit linker will run out of memory.
         * To generate x86 binaries instead of x64, pass -A Win32.
     6. The above, if successful, will have created an LLVM.sln file in the build directory
-    7. Build the project with MSVS 2017.
-On the toolbar, select CMake -> Build Only -> LLVM
+    7. Build the 'INSTALL' project with MSVS 2017.
+On the Solution explorer, find the 'INSTALL' project and right-click on it. select 'build'
-        * this is taking a long time (>30 min)
+        * this takes a long time (>3 hrs)
         * lesson learned, don't build the 'debug' version. build the release version instead. the size of the build was massive and I stopped at 50 Gigs of space

     ...